mikonprog/transactionDemo/README.md

 You need first to perform a transaction by calling ```/mkdemo/creditMoney``` API in order to populate transactions table to test the rest services

-### End to end tests

-Integration tests cover the basic cases of success and failure of the above functionality